-3.6.4.
-The National Nuclear Laboratory (NNL) and the Northwest Nuclear Research Centre
+3.6.4 The National Nuclear Laboratory (NNL) and the Northwest Nuclear Research Centre which will see each organisation invest £10M over a seven-year period.

 In October 2006, the Secretary of State announced that subject to contractual terms being agreed, the Government expects that there will be a UK National Nuclear Laboratory (NNL).
 It will be based around the British Technology Centre and Nexia Solutions Ltd. in Sellafield, West Cumbria.